rsedxcftvgyhbujnkiqwe/linux-hammer-scripts/README.md

 ## animvtf
 Script that will take a list of images, and create a vtf gif out of them using [vtex2](https://github.com/StrataSource/vtex2).

+**THIS DOES NOT WORK CURRENTLY!** vtex2 does not support animated files.
+Once it does, this will work.

 Usage:
 ```
 animvtf [-f format] [-w width -h height] wild_pattern file_name